Creating a card with a layered template

 Pick your layer

-Each element of the card is on a separate layer, whether it is the base, the paper shapes, or the elements.
+Each element of the card is on a separate layer: the base, the paper shapes, or the elements.
 Since you likely don't want to use a grey card, you will want to replace each of those shapes with something more suitable.
 Activate the layer you want to work on.

 Create-a-card-02